RobThree/TwoFactorAuth/README.md

 ### RNG providers

 This class also comes with three 'built-in' RNG providers ([Random Number Generator](https://en.wikipedia.org/wiki/Random_number_generation)).
 The RNG provider generates a number of random bytes and returns these bytes as a string.
 These values are then used to create the secret.
 By default (no RNG provider specified) TwoFactorAuth will try to determine the best available RNG provider to use.
-It will, be default, try to use the `MCryptRNGProvider`, if this is not available/supported for any reason it will try to use the `OpenSSLRNGProvider` and if that is also not available/supported it will try to use the final RNG provider: `HashRNGProvider`.
+It will, be default, try to use the [`MCryptRNGProvider`](lib/Providers/Rng/MCryptRNGProvider.php), if this is not available/supported for any reason it will try to use the [`OpenSSLRNGProvider`](lib/Providers/Rng/OpenSSLRNGProvider.php) and if that is also not available/supported it will try to use the final RNG provider: [`HashRNGProvider`](lib/Providers/Rng/HashRNGProvider.php).
 Each of these providers use their own method of generating a random sequence of bytes.
 The first two (`OpenSSLRNGProvider` and `MCryptRNGProvider`) return a [cryptographically secure](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) sequence of random bytes whereas the `HashRNGProvider` returns a **non-cryptographically secure** sequence.

-You can easily implement your own `RNDProvider` by simply implementing the `IRNGProvider` interface.
+You can easily implement your own `RNGProvider` by simply implementing the `IRNGProvider` interface.
 Each of the 'built-in' RNG providers have some constructor parameters that allow you to 'tweak' some of the settings to use when creating the random bytes such as which source to use (`MCryptRNGProvider`) or which hashing algorithm (`HashRNGProvider`).
+I encourage you to have a look at some of the ['built-in' RNG providers](lib/Providers/Rng) for details and the [`IRNGProvider` interface](lib/Providers/Rng/IRNGProvider.php).

 ## License